Mikhail Gorbachev 1996 presidential campaign: Media coverage

 Gorbachev's campaign was given almost no national or local coverage.
-The rare coverage he did receive generally involved embarrassing incidents on the campaign trail.
+The rare coverage he received generally involved embarrassing incidents on the campaign trail.
 Gorbachev endured this lack of coverage throughout his candidacy.
 Izvestia failed to report on his initial declaration of candidacy, while evening news broadcasts gave it only a passing mention.
 Gorbachev received such little media coverage that many were unaware he was even running.